mtnusf97/HCP-deepnet/README.md

 # HCP-deepnet
 _____
-### this is a repository for HCP-deepnet project!!
+### this is a repository to predict behavioral measures of HCP subjects!!!

 ## Visualization